-BUCHI was founded in 1939, and has been perfecting lab technologies and processes for various industries.
+BUCHI was founded in 1939 and has been perfecting lab technologies and processes for various industries.
 The booming cannabis industry is no exception.
-Kohlhaas explains in the immature industry of legal cannabis standards can shift with each state or location, however, BUCHI can provide industry wide-solutions for common trends including a push for purity and pesticide removal, cannabinoid extraction and separation, and solvent recovery.
+Kohlhaas explains that the immature industry of legal cannabis standards can shift with each state or location, however, BUCHI can provide industry-wide solutions for common trends including a push for purity and pesticide removal, cannabinoid extraction and separation, and solvent recovery.

-With changing laws and the push for research, there is growing interest around studying the individual cannabinoids, or the possibility of extracting the psychoactive cannabinoids.
-These studies need large amount of highly pure, separated cannabinoids.
+With changing laws and the push for research, there is growing interest in studying the individual cannabinoids, or the possibility of extracting the psychoactive cannabinoids.
+These studies need large amounts of highly pure, separated cannabinoids.
 Kolhaas explains how labs can easily do this with the Reveleris® flash chromatography system.

 Other BUCHI Solutions

-In addition to providing purity and pharmaceutical grade extraction solutions, BUCHI offers other solutions which have potential within the cannabis as well.
+In addition to providing purity and pharmaceutical-grade extraction solutions, BUCHI offers other solutions that have potential within cannabis as well.
 For example, Kolhaas mentioned encapsulation and spray drying, which are not new technologies, as the pharmaceutical and food industries have been using them for years, but they are new to the cannabis industry.

-Through spray drying, BUCHI has been able to take isolated cannabinoids and increase its water solubility, making “free-flowing” THC and CBD powders for use in medical application or in food preparation.
-Encapsulation, on the other hand is the process of putting a “shell” around a core particle, in this case, a cannabinoid.
-Kolhaas explained, “the process of encapsulation may include wrapping the cannabinoid in a compound like algae, or it may be a more interspersed method, like mixing cookie dough.”
+Through spray drying, BUCHI has been able to take isolated cannabinoids and increase their water solubility, making “free-flowing” THC and CBD powders for use in medical applications or in food preparation.
+Encapsulation, on the other hand, is the process of putting a “shell” around a core particle, in this case, a cannabinoid.
+Kolhaas explained, “The process of encapsulation may include wrapping the cannabinoid in a compound like algae, or it may be a more interspersed method, like mixing cookie dough.”